 A fund launch can be fragmented and potentially expensive, but processing specialists have sought to bring costs down and take market share from law firms in recent years.
-Nick Fitzpatrick
+Nick Fitzpatrick reports.

 A cross-border fund launch begins with a new investment idea – even if it’s another firm’s new idea.
 That’s the easy bit.

 Next comes thrashing out the investment strategy, which probably involves complex derivatives, while simultaneously deciding an appropriate legal structure and regulation for the new fund (will it be Ucits or an alternative fund?).
 Finally, a few encouraging remarks from a consultant about the fund’s viability would be nice.

 As the fund launch process begins in earnest, two factors become critical: cost and speed to market.

 If you market yourself as a low-cost manager, your decision on whether to build an umbrella structure from scratch, or just launch a sub-fund, will have a major effect on cost.
 You can expect to pay €150,000 to set up an Oeic umbrella, whereas a sub-fund might be €10,000.

 If you’re a manager that wants to get to market before the latest investment fad expires, speed takes on even more urgency.
 Three to four months, culminating in regulatory approval for a new fund launch, might be a reasonable benchmark for a Dublin or Luxembourg Ucits – though the rising regulatory workload might cause pressure at the approval stage.

 Ultimately, a slot with an administrator is needed.
 This is not always easy, and if you miss a slot, your fund is failing to make fee revenue.

 OUT WITH THE LAWYERS...
 ALMOST